Back

 Cross-platform development is often associated with MVPs or very simple apps with limited functionality — but even huge corporations choose this approach to save time:

-• Coinbase — this bitcoin trading platform started as a website.
-By 2017 they had two development teams for iOS and Android.
-And in January 2021 Coinbase successfully transitioned to React Native to reduce staffing requirements without sacrificing quality.
+• Coinbase — this Bitcoin trading platform started as a website.
+By 2017, it had two development teams for iOS and Android.
+In January 2021, Coinbase successfully transitioned to React Native to reduce staffing requirements without sacrificing quality.

-• Facebook Ads — the corporation used React Native to build their app for managing target ad campaigns.
+• Facebook Ads — the corporation used React Native to build its app to manage target ad campaigns.
 In fact, this most popular framework for cross-platform development, is the product of Facebook’s hackathon.

 • Tesla — this IoT app that allows you to control cars and energy products is built with React Native.